ckunte/csv2sacs/README.md

 ## Trivia

+November 2022.
 At work, we've been looking to determine cyclic axial capacity of a fixed platform's drilled and grouted foundations in calcareous soils from storm time-history sets.[^1] The team is looking to generate pile loads from this using Bentley's SACS analysis suite.
 When totalled it adds to upwards of 30,000 discreet load cases.

 With the archaic fixed-format, reminiscent of FORTRAN, SACS is really unfriendly when it comes to developing user input files especially by hand, and in our case a seastate load input file.
 With 8,000 load cases, this requires generating about 127,000 unique lines of input, per history, error-free.
 Manually this is impracticable.